There is a link between proper nutrition, health, and learning. Students are more productive when they make good food choices.

 Grand Rapids Senior High Staff

-Cindy, Esther, Lynn, Lori W., Mary Ann, Rhonda, Elena, Lori G., Michelle, Angie, Travis.
+Cindy, Esther, Lynn, Lori W., Mary Ann, Rhonda, Elena, Lori G., Michelle, Brenda, Travis.

 RJE Middle School Staff